 Thank you for your interest in Deep Brain Stimulation (DBS) at Boston Medical Center (BMC).
 Below, we have provided a general overview of DBS as well as information about our program.
 Please know that you will receive additional information that will be tailored to your specific needs.
 If at any time you have questions, you may always contact a member of our DBS team.
-Boston Medical Center has a long history of treating patients with Parkinson's disease.

-Since 1978, the Parkinson's Disease and Movement Disorders Center has been providing patients with comprehensive care including the most current medical and surgical therapies.
+Boston Medical Center has a long history of treating patients with Parkinson's disease Since 1978, the Parkinson's Disease and Movement Disorders Center has been providing patients with comprehensive care including the most current medical and surgical therapies.
 DBS has been performed at BMC since 2002.
 It is a proven surgical option for the treatment of Parkinson's disease, essential tremor, and dystonia.
 At BMC, an interdisciplinary team approach is used in DBS evaluation, surgery, and follow-up care.
 Our team includes experts from neurology, neurosurgery, neuropsychiatry, behavioral medicine, anesthesiology, and nursing.
+Additional consultation with rehabilitation specialists including physical and speech therapy may be indicated for certain individuals.
 Our comprehensive care team provides support before, during, and after surgery.
 We are pleased to be able to offer this established and approved treatment to our patients.